Maozheng6/Maozheng/README.md

 ## About me
 <img align="left" src="opt_head.jpg" width="150">

 I completed my Ph.D. in Computer Science, advised by Prof. [Xiaojun Bi](https://www3.cs.stonybrook.edu/~xiaojun/) at [Stony Brook University](https://www.stonybrook.edu/).
-My research is in human-computer interaction, focusing on intelligent multimodal input technologies on mobile devices.
-I integrated multiple input modalities, such as touch, voice, and eye gaze, with AI models for a more efficient and natural interaction experience.
+My research is in **human-computer interaction**, focusing on **intelligent multimodal input technologies** on mobile devices.
+I integrated multiple input modalities, such as touch, voice, and eye gaze, with AI models for a more **efficient and natural interaction experience**.
 I’m experienced with Android, iOS, and Unity development, as well as LLM finetuning and computer vision.
 <br/><br/><br/>

 ## Internship experience